OITIJ-JO Collective: TUFAN - Whitechapel Gallery

 Puer Deorum balances negotiations between weight and ephemerality, and the scope of mortality.
 Referencing psycho/socio political geographies, they question ideas around the experience of time.
 Teasing temporalities through endurance and duration, amplifying (inter)personal experiences through dream sequences, interpretive actions, and incantations of love.

-As an interdisciplinary artist, their work stems from a foundation of thinking through the body through performance, installation and image-making.
-Moving between disciplines, in order to evoke the sensorial, drawing from emotional landscapes and responding to site through documenting the covert in the everyday.
-They layer memories to create cartographies, serving as undercurrents to the imagining of alternative futures, parallel worlds and co-existing timelines.
+As an interdisciplinary artist, their work stems from a foundation of thinking through the body, moving between disciplines.
+They draw from emotional landscapes and respond to site through documenting the covert in the everyday and layering memories to create cartographies, serving as undercurrents to the imagining of alternative futures, parallel worlds and co-existing timelines.

-Selected sharings of their art include: Whitechapel Gallery (UK), Serendipity Arts Festival (India), Les Urbaines (Switzerland) and Hugo Boss (UK).
-They curated and produced multi-media festival ELO MELO, in London across Whitechapel Gallery and Toynbee Hall with Oitij-jo Collective.
-Notable talks and panel discussions in the UK include Serpentine Gallery, Tate Modern, and Glastonbury Festival.
-They are a participant in La Becque’s Principal Residency Programme (Switzerland, 2026).
+Selected sharings of their art include: Whitechapel Gallery (UK), Serendipity Arts Festival (IN), Les Urbaines (CH).
+They were a finalist for the WoCAA, receiving the Rita Keegan Foundation travel award (2026) and were awarded Arts Council DYCP grant (2023).
+They curated ELO MELO festival (2023), in East London at Whitechapel Gallery and Toynbee Hall with Oitij-jo Collective.
+Talks in the UK include Serpentine Gallery, Tate Modern, and Glastonbury Festival.
+They are a participant in La Becque’s Principal Residency Programme (CH, 2026).

 Laisul Hoque is a London-based artist, born in Dhaka, Bangladesh, working across installation and film.
 His practice explores autobiographical histories and their intersections with broader political, cultural, and emotional landscapes, often realised through sculpture, installation, and forms of expanded storytelling.